thebitguru/play-button-itunes-patch/README.md

 Play Button iTunes patch
 ========================

+You can download the compressed patch at <http://www.thebitguru.com/projects/iTunesPatch>.

 Overview
 --------
 This is a patch for removing the default OS X behavior of _always_ starting